zplug/zplug/README.md

 #### `ZPLUG_EXTERNAL`

 Defaults to `$ZPLUG_HOME/init.zsh`.
 This file is used to add plugins from zplug on the command-line.
-Currently it's read-only.

 #### `ZPLUG_USE_CACHE`

 Defaults to `true`.
-If this variable is set, zplug comes to use a cache to speed up when it will load plugins after the first.The cache file is located in `$ZPLUG_HOME/.cache`.
-If you want to clear the cache, please remove it or run the following:
+If this variable is set, zplug comes to use a cache to speed up when it will load plugins after the first.
+The cache file is located in `$ZPLUG_HOME/.cache`.
+If you want to clear the cache, please run `zplug clear` or do the following:

 ```console
 $ ZPLUG_USE_CACHE=false zplug load